 - Rinsing mouthwash

-- Regularly replacing your toothbrush at least once every three months, or when the bristles become frayed
+- Regularly replace your toothbrush at least once every three months or when the bristles become frayed.

 - Consuming foods and drinks with lesser sugar contents and acidic contents

-- Visiting your closest dentist at least once every 6 months
+- Visiting your closest dentist at least once every six months